phatina/python-lmiwbem/doc/src/_api/api_lmiwbem_core_unclassified.rst

    This variable is used, when no namespace parameter is provided to :py:class:`.WBEMConnection`.

+.. autoattribute:: lmiwbem.lmiwbem_core.config

-.. autoattribute:: lmiwbem.lmiwbem_core.DEFAULT_TRUST_STORE
+   .. autoattribute:: lmiwbem.lmiwbem_core.config.DEFAULT_TRUST_STORE

       This variable is used, when SSL connection is applied.

-.. autoattribute:: lmiwbem.lmiwbem_core.EXCEPTION_VERBOSITY
+   .. autoattribute:: lmiwbem.lmiwbem_core.config.EXCEPTION_VERBOSITY

       This attribute defines the exceptions verbosity.
 There are 3 applicable levels:

       .. autoattribute:: lmiwbem.lmiwbem_core.EXC_VERB_NONE

          No additional information is added to exceptions' args.

       .. autoattribute:: lmiwbem.lmiwbem_core.EXC_VERB_CALL

-      Call prototype is added to excetionss' args.
+         Call prototype is added to exceptions' args.

       .. autoattribute:: lmiwbem.lmiwbem_core.EXC_VERB_MORE

          Call prototype and other useful information is added to exceptions' args.